Group Theory

 The elliptic curve used in Bitcoin is actually a mathematical group, that is **finite**, **cyclic**, **abelian**, and has a **single-generator** point, defined over the **binary addition operator**.
 These properties form the bedrock for an efficient signature and verification mechanism in Bitcoin.

-In fact, in prime order elliptic curves, every point is a generator point.
+In fact, in prime order elliptic curves, any point can be a generator point.

 # Generator point of the abelian group used in Bitcoin